-Sociologist based in Milan, Italy.
+Sociologist based in Milano, Italy.
 Mainly interested in:

 - the link between relationships of economic exchange, solidarity, and inter-group conflict